Last modified on March 23rd, 2021

 First off, review your property’s insurance coverage.
 Often, basic property insurance will not suffice for storm damage.
 Does the property have flood insurance?
 This covers flood damage that often accompanies hurricanes.
 What about hurricane insurance?
 If so, does it require certain parameters to kick in (i.e., winds over 100 mph)?
 If you or your owners aren’t satisfied with the property’s insurance coverage, the time to update it is long before hurricane season.

 Additionally, you should encourage your residents to get their own coverage if they don’t already have it — you may even want to require it.
 The property’s insurance policy won’t cover their personal belongings in the event of a natural disaster.

-With an all-in-one property management solution like AppFolio, you can easily have new residents submit proof of insurance, or even purchase their own renters insurance policy during the leasing process or from within their online portal.
+With an all-in-one property management solution like AppFolio, you can easily have new residents submit proof of insurance, or even purchase their own renters insurance policy during the leasing process.

 Preparing for an Approaching Storm